FredaXin/capstone/README.md

 ### Phase 2: Aggregation
-In Phase 2, I used the aggregated observations by zipcode, combining with census data from the Income dataset to train the model.
+In Phase 2, I used the aggregated observations by zipcode, combined with census data from the Income dataset to train the model.

 The pattern sub-model enabled me to handle missing data without imputation or dropping observations.